davidji99/terraform-provider-herokux/docs/resources/connect_mappings.md

 for a [Heroku Connect](https://devcenter.heroku.com/articles/heroku-connect) instance/addon.

 This resource manages multiple mappings at once with the reasoning for this peculiar design explained in the [Recommended Workflow](#recommended-workflow) section below.
-This also why the naming for this resource is plural, not singular.
+This is why this resource name is plural, not singular.

 ### Prerequisites